 Jesus first encountered John and his brother James on the shores of Galilee.
-He invited them to become his followers and they complied.
+He invited them to become his followers, and they complied.
 John then joined Jesus as he went about his public ministry.
-John traveled with Jesus during the course of his ministry and was chosen to be in his inner circle as one the Twelve Disciples.
+John traveled with Jesus during his ministry and was chosen to be in his inner circle as one the Twelve Disciples.
 This was a special privilege because Jesus had many followers.
-John was the only disciple that was present when Christ was crucified and he also was extremely loyal to Jesus during the course of his ministry in Jerusalem.
+John was the only disciple that was present when Christ was crucified, and he also was extremely loyal to Jesus during his ministry in Jerusalem.
 Christ told him to watch over Mary his mother who was also present at the crucifixion.

 The Early Church

-When Jesus came back to life after his crucifix he met John and Peter while they were fishing.
+When Jesus came back to life after his crucifix, he met John and Peter while they were fishing.
 Christ referred to him as the Disciple whom Jesus loved.
-John and Peter told the others what had happened and they went back to Jerusalem until the arrival of the Holy Spirit.
+John and Peter told the others what had happened, and they went back to Jerusalem until the arrival of the Holy Spirit.
 John was present with the believers in Jerusalem when the Holy Spirit had arrived.
-He received power and played a critical role with the expansion of the early church.
+He received power and played a critical role in the expansion of the early church.